 Welcome to the Department of Stem Cell Transplantation.

-The UKE stem cell program for children and adults, under the leadership of Professor Dr. Nicolaus Kröger, is since many years one of the largest in Europe.
+The UKE stem cell program for adults, under the leadership of Professor Dr. Nicolaus Kröger, is since many years one of the largest in Europe.
 We exceed a high international standard of Quality (JACIE Accreditation) and are world leaders in the field of stem cell transplantation for myelofibrosis, which we also successfully perform in elderly patients (70+).
 We chair several multicenter European studies on allogeneic stem cell transplantation.

 The entire treatment program focuses on the development of more effective strategies in the treatment against leukemia and lymphoma.
 We employ the latest cellular immunotherapy and gene therapy approaches.